IndiaFilings / Learn / Hr Laws In India

 • Non-solicitation and other restrictive covenants.

-Click here for appointment letter format suitable for Indian businesses.
+Click here for an appointment letter format suitable for Indian businesses.

 HR Laws pertaining to termination of employment

 Termination of employment could be due to voluntary reason or involuntary reason.
-If an employee terminates employment based on his/her free will, then it is termed as the voluntary reason.
+If an employee terminates employment based on his/her free will, it is a voluntary reason.
 If the employer terminates the employee, then it is an involuntary termination.
 Termination of employment must be as per any prior employment contract entered into by the employee with the business.
 Also, termination of employment must follow other laws and regulations, which ensure that employees are not unduly harassed.

 HR Laws pertaining to workplace health and safety

-Central and State Governments place certain duties and obligations on the employer to ensure the wellbeing, health and safety of its employees.
+Central and State Governments place certain duties and obligations on the employer to ensure its employees' wellbeing, health and safety.
 The duties of the employers are mandated by various regulations.
 Hence, all organizations need to maintain a safe and hazard-free work environment.